-That Time David Crosby Revealed He Was the Father of Melissa Etheridge’s Children
+When David Crosby Said He Was Father of Melissa Etheridge’s Kids

 "It just fell out of my lips," she recalled.
 "You know, it could have something to do with I believe that human beings are, you know, called on to have beings come through them, and they were talking about this, and I had my, you know, 5-month-old son on my chest, and I saw a longing in them and a love, and I knew that it was deep and that it was pure and true."

 Crosby was equally enthusiastic about the idea.
 As he later told CBS, "Was there any hesitation in my mind about trying to help them?
 No. None.
 The truth is, I probably shouldn't say this, but I don't even think it should be a big deal.
 I think it's such a natural thing that a straight couple would do for a gay couple, if they were friends."

 In fact, he ended up doing it twice – first for the couple's daughter Bailey, born in 1996, and again two years later, for their son Beckett.
 As Crosby recalled, "By this time we were closer even than we were the first time, and I think they felt the same thing I did, that they had knocked it out of the park the first time.
 Why not?"